docarray/docarray/docs/advanced/document-store/index.md

 ````

 Depending on the context, you can choose the style that fits better.
-For example, if one wants to use class method such as `DocumentArray.empty(10)`, then explicit importing `DocumentArraySqlite` is the way to go.
+For example, if you want to use a class method such as `DocumentArray.empty(10)`, then explicitly importing `DocumentArraySqlite` is the way to go.
 Of course, you can choose not to alias the imported class to make the code even more explicit.

 ```{admonition} Subindices
 :class: seealso